outmoded/hapijs.com/tutorials/auth.md

 If set to `true` or `'required'`, which are the same, the strategy will be automatically assigned to all routes that don't contain an `auth` config.
 This setting means that in order to access the route, the user must be authenticated, and their authentication must be valid, otherwise they will receive an error.

 If mode is set to `'optional'` the strategy will still be applied to all routes lacking `auth` config, but in this case the user does *not* need to be authenticated.
-Authentication data is optional, but most be valid if provided.
+Authentication data is optional, but must be valid if provided.

 The last mode setting is `'try'` which, again, applies to all routes lacking an `auth` config.
 The difference between `'try'` and `'optional'` is that with `'try'` invalid authentication is accepted, and the user will still reach the route handler.